-3.5.
-MOG-Abs affinity-purified with the extracellular part of MOG still recognize preferentially full-length MOG recombinantly produced MOG-1-125 recognized FL-MOG much better than ED-MOG in transfected cells.
-(Suppl.
-Fig. 6A).
-We noted that this type of affinity-purification does not extract all MOG-Abs, a substantial amount was still present in the flow-through.
-We compared the affinity-purified antibodies with the starting material (plasma) and the flow-through with respect to recognition of mutated variants of the extracellular part of MOG, which are known to identify MOG epitopes (Mayer et al., 2013).
-This showed that the MOG-Abs that were affinity-purified with the ED-MOG recognized the same epitopes on the extracellular part of MOG as the crude plasma and as the antibodies in the flow-through (Suppl.
-Fig. 6B).
+We affinity-purified MOG-Abs using MOG-1-125 from Patient 7, who showed a typical and strong recognition of FL-MOG while a weak recognition of ED-MOG (Fig. 4).
+Remarkably, not only the serum antibodies, but also the MOG-Abs affinity-purified with the recombinantly produced MOG-1-125 recognized FL-MOG much better than ED-MOG in transfected cells.
+(Supplementary Fig. 6A).
+We noted that this type of affinity purification does not extract all MOG-Abs; a substantial amount were still present in the flowthrough.
+We compared the affinity-purified antibodies with the starting material (plasma) and the flow-through with respect to recognition of mutated variants of the extracellular part of MOG, which are known to identify MOG epitopes.25 This showed that the MOG-Abs that were affinity-purified with the ED-MOG recognized the same epitopes on the extracellular part of MOG as the crude plasma and as the antibodies in the flow-through (Supplementary Fig. 6B).
 Together, these experiments indicate that MOG-Abs of the same antigenic immunoreactivity within one patient strongly recognize FL-MOG and weakly ED-MOG.